BAMresearch/SequentialLearningApp/README.md

 To determine the performance of SL methods, it is common to use simulated experiments where the ground truth labels for all data points are already known.
 Initially, only a small fraction is provided to the SL algorithm (although more training data would be available).
 This is extended with one new data point from the remainder of the available data at each iteration.
 It is investigated which approach requires the least amount of data to achieve the goal.
 Approaches that require less data simply lead to faster success in laboratory practice.

-### Thus, the goal is not to actually discover new materials using all available data, but to validate material discovery methods for scenarios where fewer labels are known (e.g., for new materials).
+### SLAMD lets you validate material discovery methods.

 The app provides flexible and low-threshold access to AI methods via user interfaces.
 It is based on "Jupyter Notebooks" and integrates seamlessly with the "AIIDA" workflow environment.
 The underlying code can be easily customized and extended.
 The app has intuitive and interactive user interfaces for data import and cleansing/selection, (statistical) data analysis, visualization for exploration and plausibility, AI environment as well as data evaluation and result visualization.
 Structured material data from CSV files are used.